 Harbourside Waterfront Development

-• Greenspace south of Harbourside Place closed.
-Kings Mill Walk Park and park areas west of Harbourside Place remain open and accessible.
+Greenspace south of Harbourside Place (east-west) remains closed.
+Kings Mill Walk Park, west of Harbourside Place, remains open and accessible.

-Construction of Phase 1 offsite infrastructure works will begin in September 2023 and is anticipated to be completed in June 2024.
+Construction of Phase 1 offsite infrastructure works began in September 2023 and is anticipated to be completed in September 2026.
 Construction signage, wayfinding and traffic control personnel will be on site at all times to assist in getting through the area.
 The scope of work for this phase includes the following works:

 • Underground utilities